Beside Kyoto Attractions, you may want to check out other relevant articles:

 1. Kinkaku-ji Temple (金閣寺)

-Kinkaku-ji Temple is the most recognized Zen Buddhist temple.
-Its top two floors are completely covered in gold leaf.
+Kinkaku-ji Temple is one of the most iconic Zen Buddhist temples in Japan, renowned for its top two floors being completely covered in gold leaf.

-Initially, the building’s was to serve the Shogun Ashikaga Yoshimitsu as a residence.
-However, it was converted into a Zen temple shortly after his death.
+Originally, the building was intended to serve as the retirement villa of Shogun Ashikaga Yoshimitsu.
+Shortly after his death, it was converted into a Zen temple.

 How to Get to Kinkajuji Temple